 Instead of offering an LMI refund, they simply offer you a lower premium.

 So although refunds are generally no longer available, you can still save thousands of dollars by simply using the LMI calculator and shopping around.

 Creating an LMI quote

 Our mortgage insurance calculator is updated regularly.

-Some lenders have different sets of LMI premium rates depending on the nature of your loan application or have premium loadings for particular loan purposes.
+Some lenders have different sets of LMI premiums depending on the nature of your application or they may have premium loadings for particular loan purposes.

 Our LMI calculator asks for more information than other calculators you may find online.